This paper is a draft, please do not reproduce without authorization.

 to Top of page

-Introduction: addiction, a dependence on anesthesia
+Introduction: addiction, a dependence on anaesthesia

-Drug dependence is a state, psychic and sometimes also physical, resulting from taking a drug, characterized by behavioral and other responses that always include a compulsion to take a drug on a continuous or periodic basis in order to experience its psychic effects, and sometimes to avoid the discomfort of its absence.
+Drug dependence is a state, psychic and sometimes also physical, resulting from taking a drug, characterized by behavioural and other responses that always include a compulsion to take a drug on a continuous or periodic basis in order to experience its psychic effects, and sometimes to avoid the discomfort of its absence.
 Tolerance may or may not be present.
 A person may be dependant on more than one drug.
 (ICD, 9th revision, 1990, p.1131)

 The definition of the "alcohol dependence syndrome" given in ICD is identical to that of drug dependence except that the word "drug" is replaced by "alcohol".
-Although it appears to leave little room for subjective interpretation, it is well known that individual and cultural denial plays a critical role in the diagnosis of chemical dependence.
+Although it appears to leave little room for subjective interpretation, it is well known that individual and collective denial plays a critical role in the diagnosis of chemical dependence.
 A great deal of confusion arises from the fact that intoxication and addiction are obviously two different conditions although their correlation is quite similar to that of smoke and fire: when the former is seen, the latter is never too far.
 Alcohol intoxication is regarded as a disgrace in some cultural systems while it constitutes a colourful highlight, a comical habit or is even, in a somewhat twisted irony, considered as a rite of initiation in others (Sadoun et al., 1965, p.49).

 to Top of page